hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectReport.md

->*... and then back to q so that colleagues can continue the work."* - ....
+>*... and then back to q so that colleagues can continue the work in q."* - ....

 ```python